WladimirW/netnei/tutorial/step_0/README.md

 ### 3. Create a script

+*If something in this step went wrong for you or if you're unsure where to put something, devCampStep0.py contains the code from the completed step 0 tutorial.*

 There is a file named **'devCamp_numberplate.py'** in the tutorial folder of the cloned/downloaded repository.
 This is the script, you'll be working with **throughout this tutorial**.
 At first this script is completely empty.
 To give it some life, **add the following code**:
 **if you're not familiar with Python as a programming language, it's important to keep all the indents as they are part of the syntax**